marcolivierarsenault/coffeeanddata/_posts/2023-12-03-top-down-vs-bottom-up.md

 hidden: true
 ---

-Early in my career, I was lucky enough to have a [mentor](https://www.linkedin.com/in/stevenrochefort/) who had a unique way of simplifying complex ideas.
+DADAEarly in my career, I was lucky enough to have a [mentor](https://www.linkedin.com/in/stevenrochefort/) who had a unique way of simplifying complex ideas.
 One of the most crucial lessons he imparted was an understanding of two distinct engineering approaches: the Bottom-Up and the Top-Down approach.
 This insight has significantly shaped my perspective on problem-solving and continues to influence my decisions as an data engineer.

 <!--more-->